kubernetes/minikube/site/content/en/docs/Contributing/releasing.en.md

 Note: you can build the ISO using the `hack/jenkins/build_iso.sh` script locally.

-* navigate to the minikube ISO jenkins job
+* Navigate to the minikube ISO jenkins job
 * Ensure that you are logged in (top right)
 * Click "▶️ Build with Parameters" (left)
 * For `ISO_VERSION`, type in the intended release version (same as the minikube binary's version)